-Remove a hook installed with PL_abort_hook ().
+Remove a hook installed with ${\tt PL_abort_hook}$ ().
 Returns FALSE if no such hook is found, TRUE otherwise.

+'''

-void PL_on_halt(void (f)(int, void ), void closure)
+void PL_on_halt(int (f)(int, void ), void closure)

+'''

 Register the function f to be called if SWI-Prolog is halted.
-The function is called with two arguments: the exit code of the process (0 if this cannot be determined on your operating system) and the closure argument passed to the PL_on_halt() call.
-See also at_halt/1.
+The function is called with two arguments: the exit code of the process (0 if this cannot be determined) and the closure argument passed to the PL_on_halt() call.
+Handlers must return 0.
+Other return values are reserved for future use.
+See also at_halt/1.9 These handlers are called before system cleanup and can therefore access all normal Prolog resources.
+See also PL_exit_hook().